cloudberrydb/gpbackup/plugins/README.md

 **Usage within gprestore:**

-Called during the restore teardown phase on the master and each segment host.
+Called during the restore teardown phase on the coordinator and each segment host.
 This will execute even if restore fails early due to an error.

 **Arguments:**